 Creating a blog

-To create a blog, select the page type Blog when adding a new page, as shown in figure 2.
+To create a blog, select the page type Blog when adding a new page, as shown below.

 You can create new posts, or manage existing drafts and published posts, through the main blog page.
-In edit mode, the blog toolbar, as shown in figure 3, is shown above the post summaries.
+In edit mode, the blog toolbar, as shown below, is shown above the post summaries.

 New posts are created as drafts, which means they are not yet visible to visitors to your site.
 Making a post visible on your site is known as publishing.